shd101wyy/markdown-preview-enhanced/docs/backers.md

 # Backers

-You can join them in supporting Markdown Preview Enhanced development by [pledging on Patreon!](https://www.patreon.com/shd101wyy), [PayPal](paypal.md), or [微信支付 Wechat Pay](wechat.md).
+You can join them in supporting Markdown Preview Enhanced development by [pledging on GitHub Sponsors!](https://github.com/sponsors/shd101wyy), [PayPal](paypal.md), or [微信支付 Wechat Pay](wechat.md).
 Backers in the same pledge level appear in the order of pledge date.

 Once you make donation, please email me ( `shd101wyy@gmail.com` ) the content `[your name](link you want) $amount_you_donate`.
 Your name will be saved to [backers](backers.md) file.
 Thank you!

+---

+## GitHub Sponsors

+Please visit [this page](https://github.com/sponsors/shd101wyy) to view listed sponsors 😊.

+---

 ## \$29+